milonmaze/privacy-terms-observatory/www.instructure.com/privacy/students-parents.md

 Skip to main content
-FAQ's for Students & Parents | Privacy
+Students & Parents Privacy | FAQ

 Welcome!
-We’ve created this page to provide answers to questions that students and parents might ask about our privacy policies and practices for our Canvas Learning Management System.
+We’ve created this page to provide answers to questions that students and parents might ask about our privacy policies and practises for Canvas LMS, our virtual learning platform.
 If you're a university student, visit the “Institutions & Educators” page for more information.
 You can review our detailed Product Privacy Policy here.

 What is Canvas and who is Instructure?

-Canvas is a Learning Management System (software) that has been purchased by your school, or teacher to provide you with online learning tools.
+Canvas is a virtual learning platform (software) that has been purchased by your school, or teacher to provide you with online learning tools.
 You can access Canvas on your computer, mobile phone, or tablet.
 Instructure is the company that develops Canvas and operates the software.

 What information do we collect and where does it come from?